Localising invariants in derived bornological geometry: Nuclear bornological modules and rigidification

 \begin{proof} Denote the monoidal unit of $\mathbf{C}$ by $R$.
 By a purely formal argument, we may reduce \(M\) to a sequential colimit of finite complexes with trace-class transition maps \(M_i \to M_{i+1}\), whose terms \(M_i\) are compact projective generators.
-It therefore remains to show that these maps are term-wise trace-class morphisms of ind-Banach \(R\)-modules.
+It therefore remains to show that these maps are term-wise trace-class morphisms of objects of $\mathbf{C}^{\heart}$.
 Since projective objects in \(\mathbf{C}^{\heart}\) are flat, we first observe that the derived dual \(\mathbf{RHom}(P, R)\) is concentrated in degree zero.
 Now by definition, a trace-class morphism \(M \to N\) in \(\mathbf{C}\) comes from a morphism in \(H_0(\mathbf{RHom}(R, M^\vee \otimes_R^L N))\).
 Reducing to the case that the terms in \(M\) and \(N\) are compact projective generators of the form \(P\in\mathbf{C}^{0}\), and using that the derived dual is concentrated in degree \(0\), and that \(N\) is degreewise flat, we have that where \(\underline{\Hom}(M, R)\) is the usual Hom-complex.
 This yields the desired result for basic nuclear complexes.
-To see the claim about \(\Q\)-basic nuclear complexes, we observe that any such object is a \(\Q\)-indexed colimit of compact projectives with trace-class transition maps.
-Consequently, it only remains to see that these transition maps are termwise trace-class, which we have just proved. \end{proof}